Julianne Kissinger Shows Off Her Birthday Suit In New Instagram Snap

 In the highly NSFW pic, the model could be seen wearing a skimpy, golden sequined thong that allowed the model to expose her enviable legs.
 To spice things up, Julianne ditched her bra and censored her nipples with the help of some star-shaped pasties.

-She wore her highlighted tresses into waves, opted for a full face of makeup as per her signature style, folded her arms under her breasts and looked straight into the camera to strike a pose.
+She wore her highlighted tresses into waves, opted for a full face of makeup, as per her signature style, folded her arms under her breasts and looked straight into the camera to strike a pose.
 In the caption, the model wrote that it is almost her birthday, and asked her fans whether they like her birthday suit or not.

-Within three hours of posting, the picture has amassed more than 76,000 likes and over 2,200 comments where fans drooled over the generous display of skin and replied to Julianne’s question about her birthday suit in the affirmative.
+Within three hours of posting, the picture has amassed more than 76,000 likes and over 2,200 comments, as fans drooled over the generous display of skin and replied to Julianne’s question about her birthday suit in the affirmative.

-Apart from her regular fans, the snap was also liked by some of her fellow models, including Francia James aka Francety, Ana Lorde, Brittanya Razavi, Bruna Rangel Lima, Lyna Perez, Toochi Kash and Maddy Belle, among many others.
+Apart from her regular fans, the snap was also liked by some of her fellow models, including Francia James, aka Francety, Ana Lorde, Brittanya Razavi, Bruna Rangel Lima, Lyna Perez, Toochi Kash, and Maddy Belle, among many others.

 “The best birthday suit I’ve ever seen and I’ve seen a lot of bday suits in my life,” one of her fans commented.